 ⅔ cup yellow cornmeal

-2 ounces Cabot Garlic & Herb Cheddar, grated (about ½ cup)
+2 ounces Cabot Garlic & Dill Cheddar, grated (about ½ cup)

 3 tablespoons King Arthur Unbleached All-Purpose Flour